Lemon Curd Shortbread Cookies….. need I say any more? I mean, just the thought of lemon curd should get you excited!

 - 2 cups gluten free all purpose flour, or regular flour, I use ‘Bob’s Red Mill Baking 1-1 Gluten Free Flour’

-- 1 Tbsp icing sugar, for dusting of finished cookies
+- 1 tablespoon icing sugar, for dusting of finished cookies

 - Lemon Curd